Big Fish is a boutique app development agency.

 - creating a project budget

-This is time well spent and will help guard against a failed project that wasn’t thought out.
-It will also guard against creating an application that no one wants to use.
+Creating the project plan is time well spent and will help guard against a failed project that wasn’t thought out.
+It will also guard against creating an app that no one wants to use.

 2. Design, Develop, Test (avg.
 8 to 16 weeks)

-To put it into home-builder speak, we can build you a dog house in a week, but a four bedroom bungalow, that’ll take months.
+To put it into home-builder lingo, we can build you a dog house in a week, but a five bedroom two-story with garage will take a few months.

 3. Acceptance Testing, Miscellaneous, Launch (avg.
-2 to 4 weeks)
+2 weeks)

 As with everything else, the time needed will vary depending on the complexity of the project.
-Expect 2 to 4 weeks.
+Expect 2 to 4 weeks for this phase.

 4. Ongoing Development and Maintenance (ongoing)

-Like your house or car, software isn’t something you build once and then use forever without maintenance.
+Like your house or car, custom software isn’t something you build once and then use forever without maintenance.
 Ongoing maintenance and new feature development is important to plan for but doesn’t impact the initial timeline of getting your app to market.

-Adding up those numbers you can see that the time needed to roadmap, design, develop and test a solid, version one custom mobile app is 3 to 5 months.
+Adding up those numbers you can see that the time needed to develop a custom mobile app is 3 to 5 months (13 to 21 weeks).